buhrmi/buhrmi/README.md

 # Hi, I'm buhrmi

-I'm a web developer currently living in Da Nang, Vietnam.
+I'm a web developer and founder of the [Shitcoin Society](https://www.shitcoinsociety.com).
+Currently living in Da Nang, Vietnam.
 Here you can find some open source stuff.

 ### [Inertia X](https://github.com/buhrmi/inertiax)